Electronic Gold Receipts (EGRs) vs Gold Vault by Dhan: A Complete Comparison

 A lot of our users and community members have been asking us about the difference between Electronic Gold Receipts (EGRs) by NSE and Gold Vault by Dhan.
 As conversations around regulated, exchange-linked gold investing keep growing, here’s a clear, plain-language explanation of both.

 At a broader level, this is a very positive development for India’s investing ecosystem.
 Investors today are getting access to more transparent, regulated, and infrastructure-backed ways to participate in gold as an asset class.
-The biggest winner from this evolution is the Indian investor. :flag_in:
+The biggest winner from this evolution is the Indian investor. :india:

 :small_orange_diamond: What are Electronic Gold Receipts (EGRs)?